Winter Operations

 Do not shovel or plow snow into the street.
 It creates a hazard and you may be held liable in the case of an accident.

 During a winter when there is a significant amount of snowfall, the snowbanks can start to get quite high.
 In this situation, town crews will push back the snowbanks with a wing plow.
 This is done to make room for additional snow and may occur days after the end of the last storm.
 During this process, some snow may land in your driveway.
-We make every effort to clean up debris caused by this process but due to the size of the equipment we use, we may not be able to remove all of the snow dropped in your driveway.
+We make every effort to clean up debris caused by this process but due to size of the equipment we use, we may not be able to remove all of the snow dropped in your driveway.

 Parking